mpg-project/mpg/README.md

 # jdbc-pg-sanity

-Sane defaults for working with clojure.jdbc and postgresql.
+Sane defaults for working with clojure.java.jdbc and postgresql.
 No more boilerplate.

 Handles the following: